-Remotely sensed methods to estimate daily ET are meant to use as little ancillary data as possible (network of meteorological stations or outputs of climate models).

-- They aim at routinely producing instantaneous LE at the time of satellite overpass using energy balance models, and either AEd or LETPd from remotely sensed and meteorological forcing data.
-In order to restrict our study to the test of the performance of the reconstruction methods of daily (extrapolation) and seasonal (interpolation) ET from sparse instantaneous estimates, we assume that LE and AE are perfectly known - for all clear sky days at the time of the satellite overpass (which is taken at midday by default or otherwise stated in this study) and ignore the uncertainties associated with their estimation from energy balance models.
-This assumption also holds for all inputs to compute LETp since the latter cannot be measured in situ.
-We therefore use the true in situ LE values measured by eddy covariance and the true AE values measured in the true and the true AE values measured in the true and the true AE values measured in the true and the true AE values measured in the true and the true AE values measured in the true and the true AE values measured in the true and the true AE values measured in the true AE v - at ground by the net radiometer and the soil heat flux, both at the time of the IRT data acquisition, as well as the true input data for the LETp estimates.
+Remotely sensed methods to estimate daily ET strive to use as little ancillary data as possible (network of meteorological stations or outputs of climate models).
+They aim at routinely producing instantaneous LE at the time of satellite overpass using energy balance models, and either AE_d or ETP_d from remotely sensed and meteorological forcing data.
+In order to restrict our study to the test of the performance of the reconstruction methods of daily (extrapolation) and seasonal (interpolation) ET from sparse instantaneous estimates, we assume that LE and AE are perfectly known for all clear sky days at the time of the satellite overpass (which is taken at midday by default or otherwise stated in this study) and ignore the uncertainties associated with their estimation from energy balance models.
+This assumption also holds for all inputs to compute ETP since the latter cannot be measured in situ.
+We therefore use the true in situ LE values measured by eddy covariance and the true AE values measured on the ground by the net radiometer and the soil heat flux plates, both at the time of the TIR data acquisition, as well as the true input data for the ETP estimates.
+A diagram summarizing ET extrapolation methods is presented in Fig. 1a.